 - 1. Establish effective professional relationships and communicate competently with children, parents and colleagues. - 2.
 Demonstrate an ability to practice effectively and contextually in early childhood education settings. - 3.
-Demonstrate an ability to integrate theory, research and practical experience in own developing pedagogical practice in early childhood education settings. - Demonstrate understanding of the complex social, moral, political and ethical factors that impact on pedagogical practice.
+Demonstrate an ability to integrate theory, research and practical experience in own developing pedagogical practice in early childhood education settings.

+4. Demonstrate understanding of the complex social, moral, political and ethical factors that impact on pedagogical practice.

 This practicum consists of a seven-week placement in an early childhood centre and is designed to be completed in the final semester of your study.
-A practicum handbook specifically related to EDPRAC 622 will be handed out or sent to students before they go on practicum.
-A full briefing session is provided before students begin their practicum.
+A practicum handbook specifically related to EDPRAC 622 will be available to students in this course